Jacob Turner

-Jacob Edward Turner (born May 21, 1991) is an American professional baseball pitcher.
+Jacob Edward Turner (born May 21, 1991) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Detroit Tigers, Miami Marlins, Chicago Cubs, Chicago White Sox, and Washington Nationals.
 He also played in the KBO League for the Kia Tigers.

 High school career

-During his career playing for Westminster Christian Academy in St. Louis, Turner compiled a win–loss record of 20–4 as well as two saves and 187 strikeouts.
+During his career playing for Westminster Christian Academy in Town and Country, Missouri, Turner compiled a win–loss record of 20–4 as well as two saves and 187 strikeouts.
 Turner, who could throw 91 mph during his freshman year in high school, reached 98 mph in his senior year.
 He worked with former Major League Baseball (MLB) pitcher Todd Worrell, and also received coaching from former MLB catcher Mike Matheny throughout his time at Westminster.

 Before the 2009 MLB Draft, Turner had committed to attend University of North Carolina to play college baseball for the North Carolina Tar Heels baseball team under head coach Mike Fox.

 Professional career

 Detroit Tigers

 Turner was drafted ninth overall, in the first round of 2009 Major League Baseball Draft by the Detroit Tigers.
 Turner signed a major league contract with the Tigers for a guaranteed $5.5 million, with the potential to reach $7 million.
 Turner is represented by sports agent Scott Boras.
 He was placed on the Detroit Tigers 40-man roster in November 2009.

 Prior to the 2010 season, Turner was named the 26th best prospect in baseball according to Baseball America The same publication lists Turner as the No. 1 prospect in the Tigers system.

 Turner began his career with the Tigers' minor league A level affiliate West Michigan Whitecaps.
-On June 23, 2010 Turner was promoted to the Tigers' high A affiliate, the Lakeland Flying Tigers.
+On June 23, 2010, Turner was promoted to the Tigers' high A affiliate, the Lakeland Flying Tigers.

 Turner began the 2011 season at the Tigers' Double-A affiliate, the Erie SeaWolves.
 He was named the No. 1 Tigers prospect by Baseball America, who also stated he had the best curveball and changeup in the system.
 Overall, Turner was listed as the 21st best prospect in baseball by Baseball America, and the 15th best by MLB.com On July 30, 2011, Turner was recalled to replace Charlie Furbush, who was traded to the Seattle Mariners.
 He was sent down to the minor leagues after his debut, but was brought back up to the major league club when the major league rosters expanded to 40 players on September 1.